OmarMohamedDev/MyVideoGallery/README.md

 #MyVideoGallery

-Android application that permit to record and store videos in order to be list them and permit to the user to modify/reproduce them later.
+Android application that permit to record and store videos in order to list them and permit to the user to modify/reproduce them later.

 ##Design Patterns